RL4LMT/Breaking-down-Helpfulness/code/data_analysis/R Analysis.md

 }}}
 ```

-and ran it on the merged annotation file, which includes the following columns:
+and ran them on the merged annotation file, which includes the following columns:

 ```
 id,structure,informativity,on-topic,correctness,category